Visvesvaraya Iron and Steel Plant: Raw materials

 For the first two years (1923–24), the iron ore required by the company was supplied from the limonite deposits at Chattanahalli near Kumsi.
 From 1924 onwards, mining operations were started at Kemmanagundi and these yielded good quality of iron ore (58-60% iron content).
-Limestone, which is used as a flux in the steel making process and dolomite which is used as a refractory material were mined from Bhadigunda mines, near Bhadravathi.
+Limestone, which is used as a flux in the steel making process and dolomite which is used as a refractory material were mined from Bandigudda mines, near Bhadravathi.
 Quartz, used in the manufacture of ferrosilicon and pig iron was mined from Bilikalbetta mines, fire clay used in the manufacture of refractories was mined at Shankaragudda hills and black clay used in the manufacture of cement was mined from Umblebylu fields near Bhadravathi.

 Concerns

 On 31 July 2003, ten workers in the factory died due to a blast which occurred when leaking water accidentally got mixed with hot molten steel.
 This questioned the safety measures employed in the plant.
 It is also alleged that despite employing pollution treatment plants, the effluents discharged from the company is polluting the Bhadra river.